6 Simple Ideas for Spring Cleaning with Kids

 It’s that time of year: open the windows, dust off the cobwebs, and get ready for spring.
-Many people still enjoy the tradition of a big spring-cleaning and it can be a great time to catch up on undone tasks.
+Many people still enjoy the tradition of a big spring clean and it can be a great time to catch up on undone tasks.
+And spring cleaning with kids is totally a thing.

-With most people in Canada staying close to home in the coming weeks, now may be an ideal time to do a few extra chores around the house to help keep everyone feeling cozy and comfortable.
-Since the kids are home, too, they can be corralled into the activities, making it a perfect opportunity to teach them a few new skills while decluttering the house at the same time.
+With most people still staying close to home, now may be an ideal time to do a few extra chores around the house to help keep everyone feeling cozy and comfortable.
+Since the kids are home during March Break, even they can be corralled into the activities, making it a perfect opportunity to teach them a few new skills while decluttering the house at the same time.

 Arts and Crafts